Personal Post-Doctoral Research Fellowship

 - Any special requirements regarding the language in which the grant proposal is to be submitted will be specified in the call for proposals.

 - The project description is not exceed 10 pages, including the list of references.
 It is not possible to upload an attachment that exceeds the page total stipulated.
-The page format should be A4 with 2 cm margins, 12 point font and single spacing.
+The page format should be A4 with 2 cm margins, 11 point font (Arial, Calibri or Times New Roman) and single spacing.
 For references and figure text, font size 9 can be used.
+Links that are listed in the project description will not be included in the assessment.

 - The grant proposal will be evaluated relative to the assessment criteria that apply to that particular type of application (see separate item below), and the requirements and principles set out in the call for proposals.